 Gili T is the party island known for Instagram-worthy swings in the ocean.
 After the first one gained popularity, overwater swings popped up all over the island, so it’s not hard to find one.
 Gili Meno is much calmer and laid-back, whereas Gili Air is a mix of partying and relaxation.

 Where to stay in Gili Islands:

 11. Boracay, Philippines

 Boracay is known for its world-class white sand beaches.
 The natural beauty of the smaller islands of the Philippines is hard to beat- and the affordable prices make it even harder to pass up.
-The closest Maldives-like beach in Philippines is White Beach, found right here on Boracay Island.
+The closest Maldives-like beach in the Philippines is White Beach, located on Boracay Island.